-9. Working with our parents and carers
+10 Working with our parents and carers

-At Castle Primary we will, in most instances, engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of peer on peer abuse including sexual or sexual harassment.
+At CASTLE PRIMARY SCHOOL we will, in most instances, engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of child-on-child abuse including sexual or sexual harassment.
 The exception to this rule is if there is a reason to believe that informing a parent or carer will put a child at additional risk.